interledger-deprecated/tutorials/letter-shop/index.md

 console.log(` 1.
 Connecting to an account to accept payments...`)

 plugin.connect().then(function () {

-  //Get ledger and account information from the plugin const ledgerInfo = plugin.getInfo() const account = plugin.getAccount()
+  // Get ledger and account information from the plugin const ledgerInfo = plugin.getInfo() const account = plugin.getAccount()